gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 **Transaction Isolation Level:** The transaction isolation level for queries run by this sink.
 Defaults to TRANSACTION_SERIALIZABLE.
 See java.sql.Connection#setTransactionIsolation for more details.
-The Phoenix jdbc driver will throw an exception if the Phoenix database does not have transactions enabled and this setting is set to true.
+The jdbc driver will throw an exception if the database does not have transactions enabled and this setting is set to true.
 For drivers like that, this should be set to TRANSACTION_NONE.

 **Schema:** The schema of records output by the source.
 This will be used in place of whatever schema comes